thepercentageguy/ceramic-engine.github.io/content/examples/02-samples/04-tilemap-pixelart.md

 sample: tilemap-pixelart
 ---

-A minimap sample showing how to construct a tilemap (with `tilemap` plugin) and displaying it with a pixel art filter.
+A minimal sample showing how to construct a tilemap (with `tilemap` plugin) and displaying it with a pixel art filter.

 <div class="codename">Create and display a tilemap from code</div>